-The 43th edition of Film Fest Gent runs from Tuesday 11 till Friday 21 October 2016.
-As in previous years, the festival will pay a lot of attention to film music, with, for example, the 16th edition of the World Soundtrack Awards put high on the agenda.
-Prizes will be awarded during the World Soundtrack Awards Gala on 19 October, and an extra WSAwards Concert on 20 October 2016 will focus on the music itself.
+The 44th edition of Film Fest Gent runs from Tuesday 10 till Friday 20 October 2017.
+As in previous years, the festival will pay a lot of attention to film music, with, for example, the 17th edition of the World Soundtrack Awards.

 Every year in October, more than a 100 feature films and 30 short films from all over the world are presented at Film Fest Gent.
 The festival attracts more than 100,000 visitors every edition.
 However, the festival stands for more than just film.
 The festival also organises film music concerts, giving composers of film scores the platform they deserve.
 Previous guests include: Ennio Morricone, Gabriel Yared, Elmer Bernstein, Michael Kamen, Patrick Doyle, Howard Shore, Georges Delerue, Hans Zimmer, Maurice Jarre, Craig Armstrong, Harry Gregson-Williams, Mychael Danna en Gustavo Santaolalla.

 Since 2001, Film Fest Gent has been organising the World Soundtrack Awards, which are the most prestigious soundtrack awards in the world.
 Each year, the best composers of film music are honoured and receive international recognition for their work.
 This pioneering role has certainly had an impact.
 Ghent has grown into a meeting point for established and up-and-coming musical talent.